mosclofri/cucumber-ui-automation-framework/README.md

-# cucumber-appium-java-framework
+# cucumber-ui-automation-framework

- The framework was designed to help you to get started with Appium quickly.
+ The framework was designed to help you to get started with Appium and Selenium quickly.
- Offers multi-platform support for your cross-platform applications with a single code.
+ Offers multi-platform support for your cross-platform applications with a single code and standardization for all ui automation tests.
  It is mavenized and jenkins friendly.

 ## Running Your Tests